 The multiplier method starts with your total economic damages, which include medical expenses, rehabilitation costs, and lost income.
 The insurer then multiplies this figure by a number typically ranging from 1.5 to 5, depending on the severity of your injuries.
 More severe, permanent, or life-altering injuries receive higher multipliers, while minor injuries that resolve quickly receive lower ones.

 Several factors influence which multiplier an insurance company applies.
 The nature and extent of your injuries play the primary role.
-A traumatic brain injury or spinal cord damage that permanently alters your life will command a higher multiplier than a soft tissue injury that heals within months.
+A traumatic Brain Injury Lawyer Ontario or spinal cord damage that permanently alters your life will command a higher multiplier than a soft tissue injury that heals within months.
 The duration of your recovery matters significantly, as does whether you’ll experience permanent limitations or chronic pain.

 The clarity of liability also affects the multiplier.
 When fault is undisputed and the other party’s negligence is clear, insurers may offer higher settlements.
 Conversely, when liability is contested, they might use lower multipliers to account for the risk of litigation.
 Your age and how the injury impacts your life trajectory also factor into the equation, with younger claimants often receiving higher multipliers for injuries that will affect decades of their lives.